 “On mountaintop.
 Great view.
 On a small Caribbean island.
 Pineapple and wax apple farm.
 Building in construction.
 I live with my 3 kids.
 3 German Shepherds 1 Dobermann, in the unfinished building.
 This is a child friendly environment.
 St.Vincent is a lovely island, non touristic.
 I can offer food and lodging for your help.
 I appreciate your assistance.
 Please come and help out with farming, construction, creating greenhouse, landscaping, plumbing, carpentry, organic planting, house stay, restoring antiques, handyman, domestic work, kids homework, kids activities, decoration, home reorganization….We speak Flemish, English, French, Dutch, but all nationalities are welcome to apply.”

-Since learning about HelpX, my mind has been working overtime.
+HelpX is not the only such organization.
+If you’re seriously considering this option for travel, you may also want to check out this article that compares Worldpackers and Workaway, two other organizations that facilitate volunteering abroad in exchange for free accommodation and, in some cases, meals.
+Since learning about HelpX and other similar services, my mind has been working overtime.
 Maybe I could just travel full time, going from place to place, volunteering my time in return for places to stay and food for my belly.
 It would certainly be a great way to see the world without spending a wad of money and this type of travel would be authentic, allowing me to really get to know a place, rather than just rolling through as a tourist.